A studio design walkthrough, with tips and principles you can use when building your own home studio

-At the critical mix position, Sulzmann suggested placing nearfield monitors on isolating MoPADs to prevent them from vibrating everything underneath them; this inexpensive product (reviewed August 2003) makes a huge difference in getting accurate sound from a console- or table-top nearfield monitor system.
+At the critical mix position, Sulzmann suggested placing nearfield monitors on isolating MoPADs to prevent them from vibrating everything underneath them; this inexpensive product makes a huge difference in getting accurate sound from a console- or table-top nearfield monitor system.
 (Nowadays I would give serious consideration to IsoAcoustics isolators, but they weren’t available when this project was going forward.)
 Behind the listener, plastic T’Fusor panels gently disperse sound waves (while giving the studio a cool Star Wars set look).

 When the products first arrived, my first thought was that we’d bought enough foam to encase the entire building; this would prove to be wrong.
-Sulzmann’s estimate was pretty much on the money, and a few left-over pieces were easily resold to musician friends.
+Sulzmann’s estimate was pretty much on the money, and a few leftover pieces were easily resold to musician friends.
 It was a substantial investment, but I knew from prior experience that plain foam rubber, no matter how attractively cut and painted, did nothing to enhance sound, and cheap audio treatment foam had a tendency to decompose over several years, not to mention the potential fire hazard.